loan me a minute, let me borrow your ear

 all of those years to suffer in pain

-oh but all of those years makes a warrior strong
+all of those years a long time gone

 and the struggle of the people goes on